How to Choose the Right Membership Recurring Payment Model to Maximize Revenue?

 For example, the needs of a small business with fewer employees may differ significantly from those of a larger enterprise with hundreds of employees.
 A company with 10-20 employees would happily pay a few hundred dollars for a standard package, including one or two services such as audit or tax filing.

-In contrast, a company with 500-1000 employees would be willing to invest thousands of dollars for a premium package, including all the services, i.e., QuickBooks support, audit, consulting, and tax returns.
+In contrast, a company with 500-1000 employees would be willing to invest thousands of dollars in a premium package that includes all the services, such as QuickBooks support, audit, consulting, and tax returns.

 This variability in needs and preferences across members and businesses gives rise to the concept of tiered membership.
 By establishing different tiers, associations can effectively cater to the specific requirements of their diverse membership base, ensuring that each member can access services that align with their interests and objectives.